CopyTranslator/CopyTranslator/README.md

 - The `Contrast Mode` is in accordance with the user's previous usage habits, and the original text is displayed against the translation.
 - `Focus mode` only provides a translation window for you to follow the translation.
 When using the focus mode, please check the `Stay on top` and `Listen Clipboard`.
 Check the `Auto copy` if necessary,

+### Customization
+- Interface style, font, background and other styles can be easily customized.
+- Customizible Global Hotkey
+- Vast interface language to choose from and you are able to create or download locale language files.

 ### Other features

 - Support for rich languages, `CopyTranslator` support whatever Google translation supports.
 - Many automated customization options are available, such as `Auto Copy`, `Config Memorization`, `Auto Hide`, `Auto Display`.
-- Support global hotkeys and convenient shortcut operations.
-- International, interface language can choose from English or Simplified Chinese.
-- It occupies less memory and has only a few ten megabytes of  resident memory.
 - There will be more new features in`CopyTranslator` , so stay tuned.

 Please refer to the [User Manual](https://github.com/copytranslator/copytranslator/wiki/Usage-%E4%BD%BF%E7%94%A8%E6%8C%87%E5%8D%97) to know more about `CopyTranslator`